juanis2112/Spyder-Workshop/README.md

 We are going to use scikit-learn which is a python library that contains tools to explore data and build different types of predictive models.
 We will use two functions for this task which need to be imported.

-25. Use the following command to import the necessary libraries for our data modeling.
+25. Use the following command to import the necessary libraries for our data modeling

 ```python
 from sklearn.model_selection import train_test_split
 from sklearn import linear_model
 ```

 A classic way to make a predictive model is to subdivide the total set of data into two sets: training and test.
-The training data will help us to train our predictive model, while the test data will play the role of future observations and give us an idea is how good our prediction is.
+The training data will help us to train our predictive model, while the test data will play the role of future observations and give us an idea of how good our prediction is.

 26. Use the follwing command